aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-For the description of this property, please see [getTemplate()](../../com.aspose.cells/builtindocumentpropertycollection\#getTemplate--)
+Sets the informational name of the document template.

 **Parameters:**
 | Parameter | Type | Description |